spdx/spdx-3-model/model/Core/Datatypes/MediaType.md

 A MediaType is a string constrained to the RFC 2046 specification.
 It provides a standardized way of indicating the type of content of an Element.

+A list of all possible media types is available at https://www.iana.org/assignments/media-types/media-types.xhtml.

 ## Metadata

 - name: MediaType